 The Board is actively involved in the oversight of risks that could affect the Company, both directly with respect to the most significant risks facing the Company (including material strategic, market or operational risks) and through its committees.
-The Board has established and delegated certain risk and other oversight responsibilities to the Audit Committee pursuant to the Audit Charter, the Compensation Committee pursuant to the Governance Charter, as defined and more fully described below under the headings "Audit Committee", "Compensation Committee" and "Governance Committee".
+The Board has established and delegated certain risk and other oversight responsibilities to the Audit Committee pursuant to the Audit Charter, the Compensation Committee pursuant to the Compensation Charter and the Governance Committee pursuant to the Governance Charter, as defined and more fully described below under the headings "Audit Committee", "Compensation Committee" and "Governance Committee".
 Risk oversight is conducted primarily through the Audit Committee, but also is conducted through the Compensation Committee or Governance Committee, as applicable.